my-mail-ru/swift-BinaryEncoding/README.md

 Usage examples can be found in [tests](Tests/BinaryEncodingTests/Data.swift).

-### UnsafeBufferRawPointer and UnsafeMutableBufferRawPointer
+### UnsafeRawBufferPointer.Reader and UnsafeMutableRawBufferPointer.Writer

 These interfaces are unsafe.
-If you want to use them for effeciency you can find enough infromation in source code.
+If you want to use them for effeciency you can find enough infromation in the source code.